jupyter/accessibility/docs/resources/statement.md

 #### Compatibility with browsers and assistive technology

-JupyterLab is designed to be compatible with the following technologies:
+JupyterLab is designed to be compatible with the following

+Operating systems:

+* Windows
+* macOS
+* Linux
+* iOS
+* Android

+Browsers (mobile and desktop):

+ * Firefox
+ * Chrome
+ * Safari
-* Windows, macOS, iOS, Android; Firefox, Chrome, Safari, Chromium browsers (mobile and desktop).
+ * Chromium browsers

 JupyterLab is not compatible with:

+Operating systems:

+Browsers (mobile and desktop):

+* Internet Explorer
+* Edge

+Assistive technology:

+* JAWS
+* NVDA
+* VoiceOver
+* Narrator
+* Orca screen readers
-* Internet Explorer, Edge; JAWS, NVDA, VoiceOver, Narrator, Orca screen readers; voice control technology.
+* voice control technology

 #### Technical specifications